JulianRuano/software_engineering_II_lessons/design_patterns/structural/composite.md

 # Composite pattern

-The Composite pattern is a software design pattern that simplifies the creation and management of complex, hierarchical object structures.
-It allows objects to be composed of other objects, forming a tree-like structure.
+The Composite pattern is a powerful and versatile software design pattern that streamlines the creation, organization, and management of intricate, hierarchical object structures within an application.

+This pattern is particularly useful in scenarios where an application needs to handle both individual objects and groups of objects in a uniform manner, as it allows objects to be composed of other objects, ultimately forming a tree-like structure.

 <p align="center">
 <img src="https://res.cloudinary.com/dzxhdnqm4/image/upload/v1681005367/UML_Composite_aqcqxr.png" alt="uml-composite" width="60%">